Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/active-directory-federated-services-ad-fs-server-down-unreachable.md

 ms.topic: article
 ms.service: remote-connect-tool
 ms.localizationpriority: medium
-description: 'The Microsoft Remote Connectivity Analyzer tool queries the Authentication Platform in the cloud by using Identity Federation to simulate the authentication to the Office 365 environment.
-Occasionally, the ADFS server isn't reachable, and you receive an error message.' ms.date: 12/20/2023
+description: "The Microsoft Remote Connectivity Analyzer tool queries the Authentication Platform in the cloud by using Identity Federation to simulate the authentication to the Office 365 environment.
+Occasionally, the ADFS server isn't reachable, and you receive an error message." ms.date: 12/20/2023
 ---